rudderlabs/config-generator/src/components/destinationsCatalogue/destinationsConfigure/KOCHAVA.md

 - Reach most valuable audiences using Audience Builder
 - Tie each user to the ads they interact with

-## Get more out of Kochava with Rudder!

-Set your event name to event token mapping on rudder destination settings, so you don't need to release a new version of your mobile app to update these mappings.

 ## Related links

 [Kochava Website][]